Fan Fic / The Last Son

 - Not-So-Omniscient Council of Bickering: The UN debate over Kryptonian technology when the Fortress of Solitude is exposed to the world and later the custody over Battlestation Sentrius after it wiped out the Kree-Skrull invasion; which it then spew over more when Superman gave it up to the UN.
-This trope is earlier lampshaded by Zod:
+Lampshaded by Zod:

 General Zod: And this administration is your planet's governing body?

 Cyclops: Not exactly.
 Each country handles its own internal affairs; U.N. delegates debate issues that affect the planet as a whole…

 : (flatly) An assembly with over a hundred